 My last entry covered Roger Moore’s navy blazer worn in California in Moonraker.
 Bond wears the blazer again later in Venice, but with a different shirt, tie and trousers.
 The black horsebit slip-ons stayed the same.
 This time the shirt is ecru instead of blue, but also with a point collar, placket front and tab cuffs.
 The trousers are darker, more tan than beige.
 And the tie has an ottoman rib with wide stripes in light olive and magenta, a narrow stripe in purple, and stripes of ovals in pink.
 The stripes are in the American direction, which go from the right shoulder down to the left hip.
 In my opinion this is Roger Moore’s worst tie of his seven Bond films and amongst the worst ties of the series.

 I’m not talking about a “Tuxedo” as in what Americans call a dinner suit.
-I’m talking about the outfit consisting of blue blazer and khakis, which is sometimes referred to as the “California Tuxedo.”
-It’s probably called such because its more formal than what most people will wear in the casual State of California.
+I’m talking about the outfit consisting of blue blazer and khakis, which is sometimes referred to as the “California Tuxedo”.
+It’s probably called such because its more formal than what most people wear in the casual State of California.
 Bond appropriately wears this outfit on his arrival in California in Moonraker.
-The two-button blazer is made in a deep navy blue wool hopsack.
+The button two blazer is made in a deep navy blue wool hopsack.
 Hopsack is a basket weave, seen in the illustration below:

-The blazer is cut with a clean chest and straight, narrow shoulders with a roped sleevehead.
+The blazer, made by Angelo Roma, is cut with a clean chest and straight, narrow shoulders with a roped sleevehead.
 The wide lapels and the pocket flaps have swelled edges.
-The blazer has slanted pockets, long double vents and 4-button cuffs.
-The buttons are silver with 4 holes and sewn with a contrasting navy blue thread.
+The blazer has slanted pockets, long double vents and four cuff buttons.
+The buttons are silver with four holes and sewn with a contrasting navy blue thread.

 Typically the trousers worn as part of the “California Tuxedo” are chinos though Bond’s trousers are beige wool cavalry twill.
 Bond’s flat front trousers are worn with a black belt and the legs are cut with a slight flair.
 The sky blue poplin shirt has a tall and long point collar, placket front and tab cuffs, similar to all the other shirts Bond wears in Moonraker.
 The striped tie in navy, red, white and beige adds more to the American look with it’s stripes in the American direction.
 The subtlety of the stripes comes to life in the close-up shots.
 Bond’s shoes are black bit loafers.
 Though brown would have been a better choice with the beige trousers, the black keeps things a little more British.